 Conventionally, these three components in the description of a consonant phone are put in the order phonation – place – manner, so the consonant at the beginning of the English word met would be fully described as a voiced bilabial nasal stop.
 Because it is a nasal stop, we can also further classify this consonant as a sonorant.

 For this consonant, the vocal folds do not vibrate, so it has a voiceless phonation.
 Finally, the two articulators are separated very slightly, creating loud, very turbulent airflow, so this consonant has a fricative manner of articulation.
-Putting it all together, this consonant phone is a voiceless alveolar fricative, or voiceless apicoalveolar fricative, if we want to be overly precise, or for some speakers, a voiceless laminoalveolar fricative.
+Putting it all together, this consonant phone is a voiceless alveolar fricative, or voiceless apicoalveolar fricative, or for some speakers, a voiceless laminoalveolar fricative, if we want to be precise about which active articulator is used.
 Because it is a fricative, we can also further classify this phone as both an obstruent and a continuant.